-Adapted from Encarta World English Dictionary:
+Adapted from Encarta World English Dictionary

 - /áwrbit'l/ noun.
 (Phys) Space in an atom occupied by an electron.
 A subdivision of the available space within an atom for an electron to orbit the nucleus. an atom has many orbitals, each of which has a fixed size and shape and can hold up to two electrons.

-The Orbitron is a gallery of orbitals on the WWWThe OrbitronTM, a gallery of orbitals on the WWW, URL: http://winter.group.shef.ac.uk/orbitron/
+The Orbitron is ©2002-2021 Prof. Mark Winter (University of Sheffield).
+All rights reserved.The OrbitronTM, a gallery of orbitals on the WWW, URL: https://winter.group.shef.ac.uk/orbitron/

 Copyright 2002-2023 Mark Winter [The University of Sheffield].
 All rights reserved.